-Pursuant to ASC 718, excess tax benefits are recognized as additional paid-in capital in the period the benefit was realized.
+Pursuant to ASC 718, excess tax benefits are recognized as additional paid-in capital in the period the benefit is realized.
 The write-off of a deferred tax asset related to a tax deficiency is first offset against any existing additional paid-in capital that resulted from previously realized excess tax benefits from previous awards accounted for in accordance with ASC 718.
+During 2012, a tax shortfall of \$12.0 million occurred, which was the result of the tax deduction being less than the cumulative book compensation cost.
+This is reflected as a decrease in stockholder's equity and the Company's pool of tax benefits (APIC pool).